knightafter/Blind-Nav-Android-App-for-Blind-persons/README.md

 # Blind-Nav---Android-App-for-Blind-persons

-  ### ⭕ Blind Nav is an Android Application which helps the Blind people to navigate their surroundings and Environment just with the help of their Camera and the Internet.
+  ### ⭕ Blind Nav is an Android Application which helps the Blind people to navigate their surroundings and Environment just with the help of their Mobile Phones Camera and the Internet.

   #### LETS START